 In a state famous for its vast open prairies, Omaha stands as a city that’s full of surprises.
 So, get ready to follow in the intrepid footsteps of Lewis & Clark, and check out our in-depth guide to the best things to do in Omaha, Nebraska.

-Table of Contents
+Show Table of Contents

-- Fun & Best Things to do in Omaha, Nebraska
+- Things to Do in Omaha, Nebraska

 - 1. Visit Omaha’s Henry Doorly Zoo and Aquarium